The bombing of Hamburg foreshadowed the horrors of Hiroshima

 Just as the Allies had planned, a combination of weather and explosives created the perfect fire conditions.
 Hamburg was in the throes of an unusually dry summer, which turned its wood structures into tinder.

 The worst night was July 27, when an unprecedented firestorm overtook the city.
 Winds reached speeds of 273 kms per hour and street temperatures rose to at least 1,400 degrees, enough to melt glass and asphalt.
-The rapidly rising air fueled an inrush of new oxygen, further fueling the fire.
+The rapidly rising air fuelled an inrush of new oxygen, further fuelling the fire.
 The oxygen was literally sucked out of basements and air raid shelters and replaced with carbon monoxide and smoke, suffocating inhabitants.

 Civilians scattered, disoriented and terrified, dodging falling buildings and dead bodies as their own clothing burned into their skin.
 As Hamburg resident Heinrich Johannsen huddled under a wet blanket with his son in a pile of gravel at a construction site, he “saw many people turn into living torches.”
 In basements and air raid shelters, bodies simply disintegrated into ash.
 The shrieking storm sent billows of smoke 6000 metres high; from above, British pilots reported the smell of burning flesh.